beginning of content

 • Urinary incontinence, or poor bladder control, is very common.

-• There are different types of urinary incontinence, each with different causes and treatments.
+• There are different types of urinary incontinence, each with different causes.

 What is urinary incontinence?

-Symptoms range from occasionally leaking some urine, to completely losing control of your bladder (when you wet yourself).
+Symptoms can range from occasionally leaking some urine to completely losing control of your bladder (when you wet yourself).

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-The first step is to visit your doctor.
-They will examine you and talk about your medical history.
-You may need to keep a diary of your bladder habits to see what type of urinary incontinence you have.
+You may be asked to keep a diary of your bladder habits to see what type of urinary incontinence you have.
 For example, you might need to write down how much you drink, how many times you go to the toilet, and when you leak.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-The most appropriate treatment for urinary incontinence will depend on what is causing it.
+Treatment for urinary incontinence will depend on what is causing it.
+There are effective treatments available.

-Some lifestyle changes may also help to treat urinary incontinence.
+Some lifestyle changes can help to treat and prevent urinary incontinence.
 These include:

 You can also try to train your bladder to improve control and increase the amount of urine you can hold.
 Talk to your doctor or incontinence health professional about a bladder training program.